Lesson:

 God's Chosen Man?

-An angel came up to Gideon and said, "Hail, mighty warrior!"
+An angel came to Gideon and said, "Hail, mighty warrior!"
 Gideon

 Gideon nervously went out and gathered as many soldiers as he could find.